Insights / Business

+After spending hours or days searching for the right design agency, we end up with something that just seems terrible.
+In some cases, sure.
+The agency just didn’t follow through on the original plan.
+But other times, the clients themselves have played a larger role in botching their projects instead.
 The truth, however, lies in the fact that both sides had some faults at play.
 Although agencies have their own improvements to make… clients, on the other hand, can do the same to make future collaborations much better.

+How so?
 Here are 7 mistakes you can avoid making when working with a design agency for your projects.

-But before that day comes, the design agency you hired needs to get a clear, concise and detailed creative brief about the project.
+After several meetings, things will start kicking off as the agency begins working on your project until the next review date.
+But before that, the design agency you hired needs to get a clear, concise and detailed creative brief about the project.
 Obvious as it seems, many choose to ignore this by giving a rough outline instead.

-At the end of the day, agencies can dismiss this as a one-off bad project, but you’ll be stuck with a Frankenstein creation like this (figuratively), where you wished you’ve paid more attention to.
+When this happens, both sides will suffer from project delays, frustration, and confusion.
+The clients will end up wasting their precious money all because the brief given was unclear.
+Although the agencies can dismiss this as a one-off bad project, but you’ll be stuck with a Frankenstein creation that you wished you’d paid more attention to.

 So what can you do?